Guide for Applying to Medical School for Swarthmore Undergraduates and Alumni/ae

 Second, read about each medical school in the on-line MSAR paying particular attention to the median Overall GPA and the median Science GPA.
 If the median for students entering the first year class is 3.7, you should have no less than 3.5 to apply; in other words, if your GPA is more than 2/10th less than the median, you probably will not be invited for an interview.
 The median GPA of students matriculating last year at Penn, Baylor and Chicago was about 3.9; at Wake Forest, University of North Dakota and SUNY-Downstate, it was about 3.7.
 Some schools are less numbers-driven, and are willing to interview applicants with GPAs somewhat lower than their norm.

 Third, look at the tuition (for both a resident and a non-resident) for each school and notice how many out-of-state students they accepted.
 Many state institutions' tuition for in-state students is significantly lower, sometimes as low as 25% of out-of-state charges.
 You should be aware that some states tie scholarship support during medical school to commitments to serve in the state that educates them.
 These schools sometimes accept very low numbers of out-of-state students, or none at all.
 Don't apply to schools that will not even consider you!

 Don't waste your time and money applying to schools that will not accept you, either because their average GPA and MCAT scores are far above yours, or because they restrict admission to residents of a state where you do not have residency.
-For example, at Ivy League medical schools, the Swarthmore applicants who were accepted last year had a mean GPA of 3.9 and a mean MCAT of 36.
+For example, at the most elite medical schools, the Swarthmore applicants who were accepted last year had a mean GPA of 3.8 and a mean MCAT of 36.
 If you don't have at least a 3.7+ GPA, it makes sense to focus your efforts (and money) on other places.

 b.
 Osteopathic Medical Schools